ClickHouse/ClickHouse/docs/en/sql-reference/statements/misc.md

 Sets default roles to a user.

 Default roles are automatically activated at user login.
 You can set as default only the previously granted roles.
-If the role isn't granted to a user, ClickHouse throws an exception.
+If the role isn’t granted to a user, ClickHouse throws an exception.

 ### Syntax {#set-default-role-syntax}

 ``` sql
 SET DEFAULT ROLE {NONE | role [,...] | ALL | ALL EXCEPT role [,...]} TO {user|CURRENT_USER} [,...]
 ```

 ### Examples {#set-default-role-examples}